-Steven Bochco: Brains Behind ‘LA Law’ and ‘NYPD Blue’ Dies Of Cancer
+Steven Bochco: Brains Behind ‘LA Law’ And ‘NYPD Blue’ Dies Of Cancer

 LA Law was a mainstay on NBC for eight seasons and won a total of 15 Emmy Awards.

 Bochco redefined television with his overlapping narratives and far from perfect characters.
-Before his successes, prime-time soaps whether comedy or drama always made a standalone episode and offered a simple teaser of the next episode.
+Before his successes, prime-time soaps, whether comedy or drama, always made a standalone episode and offered a simple teaser of the next episode.

 Steve Bochco creator of Hill Street Blues #RIP He was 74 pic.twitter.com/ldA8UsPsev